M2219/ACNMR/README.md

-# Autonomous Control and Navigation for Mobile Robots (ACM)
+# Autonomous Control and Navigation for Mobile Robots (ACNMR)
 Author: **[Mahmoud Tahmasebi]**

 This branch is updating based on ROS2 ...